ZengineHQ/developers/js-api/tutorials/building-a-chat-plugin.md

 ## Adding chat messages to Firebase

-This methods adds a new message to the chat room with three properties:
+This method adds a new message to the chat room with three properties:

 * `userId`: the user ID of the current logged in user
 * `text`: the message text